-3.1 Rules for Office Hours
+3.1 Rules for Emails/Office Hours

 - Students must use their Mason email account to receive important University information, including communications related to this class. - We will not respond to messages sent from or send messages to a non-Mason email address.
 Please indicate your name and what course you are referring to in your email. - Please give 48 hours (usually 24 hours or less) for faculty to respond to email on weekdays. - Emails sent on the weekend will be responded to on the following Monday. - For students seeking help with programming assignments during office hours, students must identify the line number, through debug print statements, where they believe an error to be before seeing the TA or instructor.
-This implies that you must have at least one test case that fails to bring to office hours before the TAs or instructor can help you. - For more general programming assignment questions, students must bring their own pseudocode to office hours before the TA or professor can help you. - Under no circumstances will the professor or GTA reveal any code for an assignment during office hours.
-Students must make significant individual effort on all programming assignments before coming to see a GTA/professor.
-Waiting until the last minute, in the expectations that the entire programming assignment will be explained in one office hours session, is not feasible. - Office hours are often crowded do not rely on them for last minute help, as we cannot guarantee that we will be able to spend significant time with every student.
+This implies that you must have at least one test case that fails to bring to office hours before the TAs or instructor can help you. - For more general programming assignment questions, students must bring their own pseudocode to office hours before the TA or professor can help you. - Under no circumstances will the professor or GTA reveal any code for an assignment during office hours. - Students must make significant individual effort on all programming assignments before coming to see a GTA/professor. - Office hours are often crowded do not rely on them for last-minute help, as we cannot guarantee that we will be able to spend significant time with every student.